 The rumors I heard sounded like scary stories to keep children up at night.
 Cultists sacrificing each children, kidnapping caravans and who knows what else.
 I was terrified to go out there but equally intrigued.

 One day while sitting on the wall, I was cleaning my pistol.
 Force of habit, I was always armed.
 I may be a scientist but I’m also a realist and no city is safe alone.
+As I ran the smooth cloth over the barrel, I lost my grip on the handle and watched as the pistol clanked against the wall, hitting the ground with a thud.
 Cursing under my breath, I made my way out the gate and to the south side of the wall, creeping along and hoping nothing was waiting for me in the shadows.